Setting up the starter kit

 How to set up Canva's app development starter kit.

 By itself, creating an app via the Developer Portal doesn't do anything.
-You still need to write the source code that defines the app's behavior and then share that code with Canva.
+You need to write the source code that defines the app's behavior and then share that code with Canva.

-You can create apps without the starter kit, but the documentation assumes you're using it.
+It's technically possible to create apps without the starter kit, but the documentation assumes you're using it.

 git clone https://github.com/canva-sdks/canva-apps-sdk-starter-kit.git